 After making your escape, you’ll assume control of two of the other main characters of the game: Detectives Carla Valenti and Tyler Miles, arriving at the diner to investigate that same crime scene you just left.
 You are faced with a new dilemma now: Do you complete a thorough investigation, pointing you toward the path of Lucas Kane, or do you half-ass the whole job in order to protect your other playable character?
 Let me be clear about this right up-front: I think this is a brilliant game design concept… in theory.
 We’ll get to how Cage manages to muck things up in short time.
 But for now, know that Carla and Tyler have their own individual mental health to consider as well, and a more thorough investigation will result in better moods all-around.

 From this point forward, the story will allow you to tackle the series of story chapters in something like your own choice of order: You’ll be given your pick of the three main characters between each scene, play through their scenario, and be brought back to that select screen to finish up the remaining characters tasks.
-It should be noted that the order you choose to complete these chapters / which characters you pick in which order have no impact whatsoever on the narrative.
-Rather, your choice of character isn’t an impactful choice, despite being presented as if it might be.
+It should be noted that the order you choose to complete these chapters / which characters you pick in which order have no impact whatsoever on the narrative, despite being presented as if it might be.
 We’re going to be using the term “illusion of choice” a lot in this article, and we can go ahead and chalk up this bit of design as the first of it.

 The first roughly two-thirds of the game play out as a game of cat and mouse; with Lucas doing his best to evade arrest while trying to discover what exactly happened to him, while Carla and Tyler attempt to sniff out his trail.
 But not every chapter deals strictly with the murder and the investigation thereof: Characters also have their personal lives to live and consider.
 Lucas has an office job he still needs to show up for lest he arouse suspicion, and is also dealing with a recent break-up that you can help him mend back together through the power of electric guitar.
 Tyler has a girlfriend who wants him to leave the police force and live a “normal life” with her, while Carla… Well, Carla actually has pretty much no social life to speak of.
 In fact, she’s clearly the most underdeveloped of the protagonists, and the only glimpse you have into her life outside of her work is a brief chapter where she interacts with a neighbor.
 Naturally, this chapter opens with a gratuitous shower scene (NSFW), because David Cage can’t help himself.